theshashankk/Lion-X-2/resources/README.md

 ## (c) 2020 Lion
 # Do not edit
 Files for proper functioning of the userbot.
-Kang will credit else ready to get gban 🥺🥺
+Kang with credit else ready to get gban 🥺🥺